* Biggest daily, weekly falls for China stocks in 6 weeks

 * More than 400 companies fall by 10 percent limit

 * Bond yields fall on flight to safety

-* Currency markets quiet, Beijing not seen changing FX policy (Adds report of buying by state-backed funds)
+* Currency markets quiet, Beijing not seen changing FX policy (Repeats to attach to alerts on Hong Kong market's closing levels)

 By Luoyan Liu and Andrew Galbraith

 SHANGHAI, March 23 (Reuters) - Fears of a trade war between the world's two largest economies jolted China's markets on Friday, with the country's main stock indexes tumbling the most in six weeks, while bond yields fell as investors rushed into less risky assets.

 But in contrast to stock market ructions, the country's currency markets remained quiet, with analysts expecting that any Chinese response to U.S. trade actions is unlikely to include changes in its foreign exchange policy.